The Violent Image

 ‘Elegantly written and a pleasure to read, it invites the reader on a fairly wild ride, from the Fenians to the Taliban, from print media to social media and back.
 Bolt’s work makes a big argument in a small package, densely researched yet readable.
 Most important, he says something new in a field that desperately needs it.’ — David J. Betz, Senior Lecturer, Department of War Studies, King’s College London

 ‘This is a highly original work which places communication and imagery at the heart of modern conflicts.
 I know of no other similar work which traces the integration of imagery and its production within the strategic framework of insurgency; no other book has mapped so completely the way images contribute to narratives, their essentiality to the insurgent’s cause and how well insurgents have come to understand and exploit this’. – Professor Nicholas O’Shaughnessy, Communications, Queen Mary London

 ‘The Violent Image is a tour de force on the utility of violence for insurgent propoganda.
-Bolt lays out a coherent and engaging explanation of how and why insurgents and terrorists use violence towards political objectives.
-His argument is straightforward and informative, if academically written, and we are better off having this work … Any student of modern warfare, insurgency, and terrorism would do themselves well by reading and keeping The Violent Image handy and I congratulate Dr Bolt for creating this significant work.’ – Jason Fritz, Ink Spots
+Bolt lays out a coherent and engaging explanation of how and why insurgents and terrorists use violence towards political objectives. … Any student of modern warfare, insurgency, and terrorism would do themselves well by reading and keeping The Violent Image handy and I congratulate Dr Bolt for creating this significant work.’ – Jason Fritz, Ink Spots